zhenengxie/zhenengxie.github.io/research.md

 permalink: research
 ---

 My research interests lie in stochastic analysis, combinatorics and graph theory.
-Currently I'm working on a project on scaling limits of directed random graphs jointly with Serte Donderwinkel.
+Currently I'm working on a project on scaling limits of directed random graphs jointly with Serte Donderwinkel and supervised by Prof. Christina Goldschmidt.

 # Reading groups